tailscale/QDK/README.md

 https://github.com/qeek-dev/create-dpkg

-# How to install QDK in Ubuntu
+# How to install QDK on Ubuntu

 ```
 sudo ./InstallToUbuntu.sh install